 You can calculate your cash surrender value by subtracting any fees or taxes from your cash value amount.

-The cash surrender value is how much the policyholder receives if they were to surrender — or cancel — their insurance policy.
-This consists of the cash value minus any surrender fees implemented by the insurance company.
+• The cash surrender value is how much you’ll receive if you surrender — or cancel — the policy.
+This consists of the cash value minus any surrender fees you have to pay.

-If you’re not sure about your particular insurance company’s surrender fee schedule, you can call them for more details.
+If you’re not sure about your particular insurance company’s surrender fee schedule, you can call it directly to confirm the details.
 If you purchased your cash value insurance policy through Policygenius, you can call us for advice, too.

 How does the cash surrender value of life insurance work?

-Every cash value life insurance policy has a surrender period that usually lasts for the first several years that you own the policy, and often up to a decade.
-If you cancel your policy during the surrender period, you’ll generally be subjected to penalties, which will cut into your cash surrender value.
+Most cash value insurance policies are subject to a surrender period for the first 10 years that the policy is active.
+If you cancel during the surrender period, you’ll likely have to pay significant surrender fees.

 Insurers often reduce surrender charges by a percentage each year over the first decade.
 For example, if your policy’s surrender charge is 10% in the first year of owning the policy, it might be 9% in the second year, 8% in the third, and so on, until it reaches 0%.